 Make the Dough

 - Preheat the oven (conventional setting) to 200° C or 390° F. Grease your springform pan with some butter (I also like to use parchment paper on the bottom layer before clipping it in).
-Knead together all dough ingredients.300 grams flour, 80 grams almond flour, 2 eggs, ½ teaspoon salt, 150 grams sugar, 175 grams butter
+Knead together all dough ingredients until smooth, cookie-like dough.300 grams flour, 80 grams almond flour, 2 eggs, ½ teaspoon salt, 150 grams sugar, 175 grams butter

 - Set aside ⅓ of the dough and roll out the rest in a large circle to cover the inside and some of the sides (about 2 inches tall) of the springform.
 Poke the bottom crust several times with a fork.
 Put in the fridge to stay cool.